narlove/password-generator-js/README.md

 ## Description
 A highly customisable password generator.
 Has been fitted with the appropriate documentation.
 ## Customisable features
- - Change the amount of passwords returned (one string or 6 strins in an array)
+ - Change the amount of passwords returned (one string or as many strings as you want in an array)
  - Change the number of characters in your password
  - Choose which types of characters you want in your password
 ## Quick overview